aegis4ics/ssp21-cpp-mkdocs/docs/proxy/configuration.md

 ![QKD subscribers](../img/qkd.svg)

+The diagram above shows a configuration with a single QKD source receiving QIX frames and sending the keys to subscribers #0, #1, and #2.
+In this case the `num_subscribers` parameter is set to 3.
+If it was set to a number greater than 3, keys where `key_id % num_subscribers > 2` would be silently discarded .
+If it were set to a number less than 3, the proxy would fail to start with a configuration error since one or more of the subscriber would never receive keys.

 ## Transport modes

 The proxy supports TCP and UDP transport.
 Both modes take specific parameters.
 The following subsections provide configuration